boon-code/bluepass/README.md

 This is free and open source software, see LICENSE.
 All imags in this repository are created by the author and may be used as public domain.

+# F-Droid

+I would like to be included in F-Droid 😀